coal0/Utilities/tkinter_autocomplete/README.md

 ## Tkinter Autocomplete

 Text autocompletion provides relevant real-time results to users.
-Because tkinter does not provide an easy 'set it and forget it' widget for adding autocompletion to GUI's, I decided to make one myself.
+Because tkinter does not provide a widget for adding autocompletion to GUIs out of the box, I decided to make one myself.
 This utility is compatible with and has been tested on Python 2.7.1 and Python 3.6.0.<br />

 References: